Bloodhound: Bloodhound

 References to Bloodhounds first appear in English writing in the early to mid-14th century, in contexts that suggest the breed was well established by then.
 It is often claimed that its ancestors were brought over from Normandy by William the Conqueror, but there is no actual evidence for this.
-That the Normans brought hounds from Europe during the post-Conquest period is virtually certain, but whether they included the Bloodhound itself, rather than merely its ancestors, is a matter of dispute that probably cannot be resolved on the basis of surviving evidence.
+It is virtually certain that the Normans brought hounds from Europe during the post-Conquest period, but it remains disputed whether this included the Bloodhound itself or merely its ancestors.
+This question likely cannot be resolved with surviving evidence.

 In Medieval hunting, the typical use of the Bloodhound was as a 'limer', or 'lyam hound', that is a dog handled on a leash or 'lyam', to find the hart or boar before it was hunted by the pack hounds (raches).
 It was prized for its ability to hunt the cold scent of an individual animal, and, though it did not usually take part in the kill, it was given a special reward from the carcass.

 It also seems that from the earliest times the Bloodhound was used to track people.
 There are stories written in medieval Scotland of Robert the Bruce (in 1307), and William Wallace (1270–1305) being followed by 'sleuth hounds'.
 Whether true or not, these stories show that the sleuth hound was already known as a man-trailer, and it later becomes clear that the sleuth hound and the Bloodhound were the same animal.

 In the 16th century, John Caius, in the most important single source in the history of the Bloodhound, describes its hanging ears and lips, its use in game parks to follow the scent of blood, which gives it its name, its ability to track thieves and poachers by their foot scent, how it casts if it has lost the scent when thieves cross water, and its use on the Scottish borders to track cross-border raiders, known as Border Reivers.
 This links it to the sleuth hound, and from Caius also comes the information that the English Bloodhound and the sleuth hound were essentially the same, though the Bloodhound was slightly bigger, with more variation in coat color.

 The adjacent picture was published in Zurich in 1563, in Conrad Gesner's Thierbuch (a compendium of animals) with the captions: 'Englischen Blüthund' and 'Canis Sagax Sanguinarius apud Anglos' (English scent hound with associations of blood).
 It was drawn by, or under the supervision of, John Caius, and sent to Gesner with other drawings to illustrate his descriptions of British dogs for European readers.
 It is thus the earliest known picture published specifically to demonstrate the appearance of the Bloodhound.
 We are told it was done from life, and detail such as the soft hang of the ear indicates it was carefully observed.
 Fully accurate or not, it suggests changes between the Bloodhound of then and today.
 The collar and long coiled rope reflect the Bloodhound's typical functions as a limer or leashed man-trailer in that period.